codehs/chs-js-lib/README.md

 [![npm version](https://badge.fury.io/js/chs-js-lib.svg)](https://www.npmjs.com/package/chs-js-lib)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 # [The CodeHS JavaScript Library](https://codehs.github.io/chs-js-lib)

 This is a JavaScript library for creating interactive programs with text, graphics, and sound.
 The library is designed for education and has been used to teach JavaScript in [CodeHS](codehs.com) since 2012.
-The library is designed
-This library is structured as

 ## Contributing